juftin/hatch-pip-compile/docs/examples.md

 ## pip-compile-installer

-Whether to use [pip] or [pip-sync] to install dependencies into the project.
+Whether to use [pip], [pip-sync], or [uv] to install dependencies into the project.
 Defaults to `pip`.
 When you choose the `pip` option the plugin will run `pip install -r {lockfile}` under the hood to install the dependencies.
-When you choose the `pip-sync` option `pip-sync {lockfile}` is invoked by the plugin.
+When you choose the `pip-sync` option `pip-sync {lockfile}` is invoked by the plugin. [uv] is a drop in replacement for `pip`, it has the same behavior as `pip` installer, `uv pip install -r {lockfile}`.

 The key difference between these options is that `pip-sync` will uninstall any packages that are not in the lockfile and remove them from your environment. `pip-sync` is useful if you want to ensure that your environment is exactly the same as the lockfile.
 If the environment should be used across different Python versions and platforms `pip` is the safer option to use.

 -   **_pyproject.toml_**